 - The individual has been to treatment programs repeatedly without success.
 Many times, the addicted person needs boundaries to be set in place, and the loved ones of an addict need guidance from a professional.
 In this setting, the decision to stage an intervention can definitely be beneficial.

 - If family/friends of the addict have no experience in dealing with addiction, call in a professional for the drug intervention.
-This is not only beneficial to the family, but if it gets the individual to treatment, it can be the difference between life and death.
+This is not only beneficial to the family but if it gets the individual to seek treatment, it can be the difference between life and death.

-Letters are crucial to a drug intervention because they provide a structured way for you to organize your thoughts and present them to your loved one during the intervention.
+Writing a letter is crucial to a drug intervention because they provide a structured way for you to organize your thoughts and present them to your loved one during the intervention.
 This letter will allow you to take the time needed to ensure you say what you mean and cover all your points, which can be difficult at times.
-Your interventionist will work with you through the writing of your drug intervention letter.
+Your intervention specialist will work with you to write a letter.
 It’s crucial to remember that it should come from the heart.
 Your loved one needs to understand and feel that you are trying to save their life.
 Writing a drug intervention letter isn’t easy.
-It will be an emotional process and it takes time.
+It will be an emotional process, and it takes time.
 If you are struggling to write it, be sure to consult your professional interventionist who can further help you.
-At GateHouse, our interventionists are trained to help family and friends create effective drug intervention letters.
+At GateHouse, our intervention team members are trained to help family and friends create effective drug intervention letters.
 Here is a general guideline:

 Paragraph 1: Start with positives.
 The individual will almost certainly be in a defensive mode.
 You want to reassure them of your love and put them at ease.

 Paragraph 2: Acknowledge that addiction is a disease and include specific examples to prove your loved one is suffering from addiction.

 Paragraph 3: Discuss the consequences of their addiction without being confrontational.
 This can include examples of how their struggle with addiction has affected others, such as broken relationships, a loss of trust and hurt feelings.